centreborelli/tsd/README.md

 Copy it in your `~/.profile`.

-Then install the GDAL Python bindings and the rasterio package with pip:
+Then install the `rasterio` package with pip:

-    pip install rasterio gdal==$(gdal-config --version | awk -F'[.]' '{print $1"."$2}') --global-option build_ext --global-option=`gdal-config --cflags` --global-option build_ext --global-option=-L`gdal-config  --prefix`/unix/lib/
+    pip install rasterio --global-option build_ext --global-option=`gdal-config --cflags` --global-option build_ext --global-option=-L`gdal-config  --prefix`/unix/lib/

 _Note_: installation of `rasterio` with Python 3 requires `numpy`.

-The `gdal-config --version | awk -F'[.]' '{print $1"."$2}'` command retrieves the fist two digits of your gdal version.
-This information is needed to install the same version of the python bindings.

 The four `--global-option build_ext` options tell `pip` where to find gdal headers and libraries.

 #### Option 2: using brew

-    brew install gdal --with-complete --with-python3
+    brew install gdal --with-complete

-This installs gdal and bindings for python 2 and 3.
-Note that this version doesn't support JP2 files (hence it will fail to get Sentinel-2 crops from AWS).
+Note that this version doesn't support JP2 files (hence it will fail to get Sentinel-2 crops).
 Moreover, the version currently bottled in brew is only 1.11 (as of 08/2017).

 ### On Linux
-On Linux `gdal` and its Python bindings are usually straightforward to install through your package manager.
+On Linux `gdal` is usually straightforward to install through your package manager.

     sudo apt-get update
-    sudo apt-get install libgdal-dev gdal-bin python-gdal
+    sudo apt-get install libgdal-dev gdal-bin

 ## Python packages